salilab/mdt/doc/intro.rst

    other atom or residue is termed 'pos2' in MDT, and can be asked for when creating the feature.
-For example, when building a table of atom-atom distances (:class:`features.AtomDistance`) it may be useful to tabulate it against the atom types of both the first atom.
+For example, when building a table of atom-atom distances (:class:`features.AtomDistance`) it may be useful to tabulate it against the atom types of both the first and second atom.
 This is done by also using two copies of the :class:`~features.AtomType`, the second with *pos2=True*.

 .. |Angstrom| unicode:: U+212B